Fraud Blocker

 What To Do If A Tree Falls On Your Home

-2. If there are any damaged or downed power lines, contact Manitoba Hydro as soon as possible.
+2. If there are any damaged or downed power lines, contact Manitoba Hydro ASAP (as soon as possible).

-3. If there’s any damage to your water lines, shut them off.
+3. If there’s any damage (or suspected damage) to your water lines, shut them off.

-4. If there are broken windows or other exposed parts of the home, protect your valuables from severe weather by putting up a tarp.
+4. If you have broken windows or other exposed parts of the home, protect your valuables by putting up a tarp.

-To protect your home from future tree fallings, or to lessen the potential damage, regularly check for and remove dead branches.
+You can regularly check for, and remove, dead branches to protect your home or lessen potential damage.
 Also, consider pruning branches from neighbouring trees that extend over your property line.

-Think Critically About Filing a Home Insurance Claim
+Think Critically About Filing A Fallen Tree Claim.

-Even though home insurance often covers fallen trees, filing a home insurance insurance claim can be very expensive.
-So just because you can claim on your insurance, that doesn’t mean you necessarily should.
-Often, the cost of removing the fallen tree and repairing any damage is less than the cost of a home insurance deductible.
-If that’s the case for you, then it’s not worth the claim.
+While home insurance often covers damage from fallen trees, filing a home insurance claim can be a more costly option than making the repairs yourself.
+Just because you can claim on your insurance, doesn’t mean you necessarily should.
+You often save money removing the fallen tree and repairing damage, rather than paying a home insurance deductible and possibly losing some valuable premium discounts.

-If a tree falls on your home, contact your insurance provider.
-They can help you figure out if the claim is covered and decide whether it’s worth pursuing.
-And, if it is, they’ll help you get your claim started.
+If a tree falls on your home, give us a call or contact your insurance provider directly.
+We will help you determine whether the loss would be covered by your policy and consult with you about whether a claim is worth pursuing.
+And, if it is, we’ll help you get it started.

-Want to ensure that you have the coverage you need in the event of a tree falling on your property?
+Want to ensure you have the coverage you need in case a tree falls on your property?
 Contact us.

-We’ll help you secure the coverage you need so you can relax and enjoy your home– no matter what Mother Nature throws your way.
+We’ll help you secure the coverage you need and the peace of mind you deserve – so you can relax and enjoy your home—regardless of what Mother Nature throws your way.